Bazubagira/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1.su command is used to switch the current user to user betty.
+1.su command is used to switch current user to new user.
+2.whoami command also used to confirm the name of the current user